moritzpflueger/fairdentity/content/about.md

 ---
 navigation:
   title: About
-  icon: '🌟'
+  icon: 🌟
+title: About Fairdentity
 ---

-# About Fairdentity

 THis is my about page.

 [Back home](/)